 |---|---|

-Application period for demand-side companies | 2026.04.03 ~ 04.21 (※ May close early if applications surge) |
+Application period for demand companies | 2026.04.03 ~ 04.21 (※ May close early if there is a high volume of applicants) |

 Project name | Cloud Service Distribution and Expansion Project |

-Eligible applicants | SMEs nationwide (both existing and new Enki WhiteHat customers may apply) |
+Eligibility | SMEs nationwide (both existing Enki WhiteHat customers and new customers may apply) |

-Benefits | 80% support for OFFen fees, up to KRW 69.1 million |
+Support benefits | 80% support for OFFen usage fees, up to KRW 69.1 million |

-How to apply | Submit the demand-side company application form at cloudsup.or.kr |
+How to apply | Submit a demand company application form at cloudsup.or.kr |

 🙋 Dedicated 1:1 consultant support